Ernest Cherrington

-Ernest Cherrington (1877–1950) was a leading temperance journalist (see temperance movement).
+Ernest Hurst Cherrington (November 24, 1877 – March 13, 1950) was a leading temperance journalist.
 He became active in the Anti-Saloon League and was appointed editor of the organization's publishing house, the American Issue Publishing Company.
 He edited and contributed to the writing of The Standard Encyclopedia of the Alcohol Problem, a comprehensive six-volume work.
 In addition, he was active in establishing the World League Against Alcoholism.

-Cherrington favored education over the coersive use of force to bring about Prohibition and sobriety, a position in direct opposition to that of Anti-Saloon leader Wayne Wheeler.
+Cherrington favored education over the coercive use of force to bring about Prohibition and sobriety, a position in direct opposition to that of Anti-Saloon leader Wayne Wheeler.
 Following a number of name changes, the league is now the American Council on Alcohol Problems.

 Cherrington remained active in temperance activities until shortly before his death in 1950.

 Early life

-Cherrington was born on November 24, 1877 in Hamden, Ohio.
+Cherrington was born on November 24, 1877, in Hamden, Ohio.
 He went to college at Ohio Wesleyan University and then became a teacher.
 Cherrington was against the consumption of alcohol and the effects it had on the declining mortality of his fellow Americans.
 He then decided to leave teaching to become newspaper reporter and critic of alcohol consumption.